timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 03-GENERAL POWERS AND FUNCTIONS/CHAPTER 03-GENERAL POWERS AND FUNCTIONS.md

 * (b) FUNDS.—Funds for support under this section in a fiscal year shall be derived from amounts authorized to be appropriated for that fiscal year for the Department of Defense for operation and maintenance.

+* (c) PROCEDURES.—

-* (c) PROCEDURES.—The authority in this section shall be exercised in accordance with such procedures as the Secretary shall establish for purposes of this section.
-The Secretary shall notify the congressional defense committees of any material modification of such procedures.
+  * (1) IN GENERAL.—The authority in this section shall be exercised in accordance with such procedures as the Secretary shall establish for purposes of this section.
+The Secretary shall notify the congressional defense committees of any material change to such procedures.

+  * (2) ELEMENTS.—The procedures required under paragraph (1) shall establish, at a minimum, each of the following:

+    * (A) Policy, strategy, or other guidance for the execution of, and constraints within, activities conducted under this section.

+    * (B) The processes through which activities conducted under this section are to be developed, validated, and coordinated, as appropriate, with relevant Federal entities.

+    * (C) The processes through which legal reviews and determinations are made to comply with this section and ensure that the exercise of the authority in this section is consistent with the national security of the United States.

 * (d) NOTIFICATION.—